postnucleararthrisis/postnucleararthrisis/README.md

 ; do not copy my skins and please do not hide unless friends ^^ (LIGHT inspo is fine!)

-; see my pronouns.cc for more info + all my DNIs
+; see my pronouns.cc for more info + DNI list

 ; i follow cool people, people with my same interests (block if unwanted) and my friendz!!! :P